Permanent Patent

 Description of the Invention

-A detailed description of the invention, including the specific aspects the patentee intends to claim.
+Complete details of the invention, highlighting the specific features the patentee seeks to protect.

 Technical aspects of the invention